 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re considering using a house sitter to look after your home and pets while you’re on holiday and you’ve never used one before, you’re probably wondering how to prepare for your house sitter, as well as the best way to get your pets ready to ensure a smooth handover.
+If you’re considering using a house sitter to look after your home and pets while you’re on holiday, you’re probably wondering how to prepare for your house sitter.

-I used to house sit in Sydney and have completed over 100 house sits across Australia.
-I’ve put together this handy house sitter checklist using my experience to help home owners like you avoid any mishaps.
+I’m a professional pet sitter in Sydney, and I’ve completed over 150 house sits in Australia.
+I’ve put together this handy house sitter checklist to help home owners like you avoid any mishaps.

 I’ve come across all kinds of house owners since I started house sitting, from those who’ve thought of every eventuality to those who’ve simply handed me the keys and left.